riceissa/dlw-tutorial-post/post.md

 ### Add more documents

+There has been a lot of discussion over the years about effective giving, personal donations, organization updates, and other documents that would belong on DLW.
+We have added only a fraction of the possible documents, so adding more is another option.

 ### Add more graphs

 Generally we try to add graphs for each table displayed, but there are some exceptions